Wendy and Tom’s relationship was as passionate as it gets.

 So, when two angry partners reconnect…bam!!

 That anger is transformed into passionate love.
-I’ve seen that happen more times than I can count.

 It’s like a combination lock.
 You keep hitting the right numbers until one finally opens everything up.
 Breakthrough!

 Anger is a sign that someone still wants the relationship.
 And conflict can be a good indication that you’re with the best person that can help you grow and heal.

 Anger is an emotion that occurs when something we value is being violated or lost.

 Both Tom and Wendy were no longer angry, and in their case that meant they no longer valued the relationship.

 They were done.
 Flatlined.

 When there’s zero emotion, the relationship may seem more peaceful, but in reality it’s six-feet under.

 What if the feelings of love have ceased to exist?
 Passion has breathed its last?
 Romance has given up the ghost?

 What if the love heartbeat has flatlined and the marriage is six-feet under?
 Can it be resurrected?